 Compound is an algorithmic money market protocol which lets users borrow and earn interest against collateral.
 It’s built on the Ethereum blockchain and anyone can participate by adding their assets to Compound’s liquidity pool.

-The last platform we want to talk about here is Augur that uses a native ERC20 token (REP).
-REP is also supported by GateHub.
+The last platform we want to talk about here is Augur which uses a native ERC20 token (REP).
 Augur is a decentralized peer-to-peer betting (oracle) platform that lets anyone create a market around the outcome of any global event.
 Participation is enabled by buying and selling shares in the event’s market.
 Users with shares representing the winning outcome can settle with Augur’s smart contracts or sell their shares to other users.
-You can read more about Augur in our recent blog here.
+You can read more about Augur in our recent blog here

 DeFi on the Ethereum blockchain is showing promise in markets other than those covered by ICOs in 2017, where only early-stage capital formation was tested.
 As we can see, there are so many other use cases with DeFi.